jasonwhetton/elastic_synthetics/Elastic Synthetics Guide - Test Project.md

 Q: My test is very unstable, I'm considering modifying my alert rules to tolerate more failures.

 A: *Whilst you may, in some cases, be unable to avoid allowing for occasional failures due to network issues etc, it should always be a last resort.
-Look carefully at your test and try to determine if you you can structure it better to avoid the issue.*
+Look carefully at your test and try to determine if you can structure it better to avoid the issue.*